RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

-### Tools for creating Markov State model from SDA.
+# Markov State model from SDA.